 Section 44121.
 Moratorium on Implementation of Rule Relating to Staffing Standards under the Medicare and Medicaid Programs.
-This section delays implementation of the Biden-Harris Administration's final nursing home staffing rule, which requires a registered nurse be onsite 24/7 and implements staffing standards in nursing homes, by nine years.
-These staffing standards would not take effect until January 1, 2035.
-This policy effectively takes nurses out of nursing homes and threatens the health and safety of vulnerable seniors.
+This section delays implementation of the Biden-Harris Administration's final nursing home staffing rule, which requires a registered nurse be onsite 24/7 and implements staffing standards in nursing homes to January 1, 2035 (nine years) This policy effectively takes nurses out of nursing homes and threatens the health and safety of vulnerable seniors.

 Section 44122.
 Modifying retroactive coverage under the Medicaid and CHIP programs.

 This section restricts retroactive coverage for both children and adults in Medicaid to one month prior to an individual's application date; current law provides this coverage for up to three months before an individual's application date.
 This proposal would be particularly harmful to pregnant people, people with disabilities, and older adults.
 For decades, Congress has guaranteed up to three months of retroactive Medicaid coverage in recognition that individuals may be unaware they are eligible or that the sudden onset of illness often prevents individuals from applying in advance.
 Retroactive coverage periods are an important tool to limit Americans' exposure to medical debt and providers' uncompensated care.
+It is also a crucial tool for older adults and people with disabilities to get coverage for long-term care given the complexities of obtaining Medicaid coverage for these services.

 Section 44123.
 Ensuring accurate payments to pharmacies under Medicaid.

 This section requires participation by retail and applicable non-retail pharmacies in the National Average Drug Acquisition Cost (NADAC) survey.
 This policy was included in a bipartisan deal that Elon Musk killed with a single tweet in December 2024.

 Section 44124.
 Preventing the use of abusive spread pricing in Medicaid.

 This section requires Medicaid managed care contracts with pharmacy benefit managers (PBMs) to adopt state reimbursement methodologies for pharmacy reimbursement.
 Reimbursement amounts from managed care organizations would be required to be fully passed through to pharmacies.
+This policy was included in a bipartisan deal that Elon Musk killed with a single tweet in December 2024.

 Sec.
 44125.
-Prohibiting Federal Medicaid and CHIP Funding for Gender Transition Procedures for Minors.
-This section prohibits federal Medicaid and CHIP funding for gender-affirming care surgeries, puberty blockers, and hormone therapy for children under age 18.
+Prohibiting Federal Medicaid and CHIP Funding for Gender Transition Procedures.
+This section prohibits federal Medicaid and CHIP funding for gender-affirming care surgeries, puberty blockers, and hormone therapy.
 Services provisioned for the treatment of precocious puberty; specific chromosomal disorders; infection, disease, injury, or disorders; and detransitioning are exempted.

 Section.
 44126.
 Federal Payments to Prohibited Entities.
-This section prohibits federal Medicaid funding for 10 years to nonprofit, essential community providers that primarily engage in family planning services and reproductive health; provides abortions beyond instances of rape, incest, or a life-threatening pregnancy; and receive more than \$1,000,000 in federal and state Medicaid expenditures per year.
+This section prohibits federal Medicaid funding for 10 years to nonprofit, essential community providers that primarily engage in family planning services and reproductive health; provide abortions beyond instances of rape, incest, or a life-threatening pregnancy; and receive more than \$1,000,000 in federal and state Medicaid expenditures per year.
 This policy would take effect on the date of enactment of this Act.
 This policy effectively targets Planned Parenthood and other abortion providers and is almost identical to the language included in the 2017 ACA "Repeal and Replace" bill.